 The name of each NCS message is in bold.
 Below the NCS message name is the information needed in the NCS message, in order to perform end-to-end key distribution.
-Messages between the CMSs are labeled as SIP+ messages.

-Figure 20.
+Figure 21.
 End-End Secret Distribution over NCS

 This figure shows that before the start of this scenario, both the source and destination MTAs had already established an IPsec ESP session with their local CMS.
-It is also assumed that CMS-CMS signaling is secure.

 This allows the End-End Secrets to be distributed securely, with privacy, integrity and anti-replay mechanisms already in place.
-The CMSs have access to this keying material but are trusted by the MTAs.
+The CMS has access to this keying material but is trusted by the MTAs.